joaovictorino/docker-spring-selenium/petclinic-selenium/README.md

-## How to execute selenium with chrome driver version (102.0.5005)
+## How to execute Selenium with Chrome WebDriver version (102.0.5005)

-Execute docker-compose on root folder
+Execute docker-compose on root folder to initialize application
 ````sh
 docker-compose up
 ````

-On folder petclinic-selenium execute maven
+On folder petclinic-selenium execute Maven tests, Chrome WebDriver and Chrome browser should be the same version
 ````sh
 mvn test
 ````